-The milk frothing function also allowed me to make a delicious and creamy hot chocolate, and a very impressive mocha.
+The built-in milk frother also allowed me to make a delicious and creamy hot chocolate and a very impressive mocha.
 I just needed to stir through the chocolate flakes (or powder) into the milk to make an effortless hot chocolate.
 One thing to remember when using the manual settings is that they need to be manually stopped, so you do have to stay close to turn it off once it has reached your desired level.

 Cleaning the Breville One-Touch CoffeeHouse II

-The One Touch II has its own cleaning function that makes cleaning the milk reservoir incredibly easy.
-You simply fill the reservoir with water, place a cup under the milk spout, turn the froth setting to ‘clean’ and let the cleaning cycle run its course.
+The One Touch II has its own cleaning function that makes cleaning the coffee maker (including the milk reservoir) incredibly easy.
+You simply fill the reservoir with water, place a cup under the milk spout, turn the froth setting to ‘clean’, and let the cleaning cycle run its course.
 The ease of the removable reservoir means that you don’t have to clean it every time you use it, as you can place it in the fridge if it still has milk in it.

-The drip tray is easy to click in and out of place, so you can rinse and wipe it whenever needed.
+The drip tray is easy to click in and out of place, so you can rinse and wipe it with a microfiber cleaning cloth (available from Amazon) whenever needed.
 The actual casing of the machine is wipeable, so any splashes are quickly dealt with, leaving the machine looking good as new.

 Moreover, I was pleased with the appearance, and it fit perfectly on the countertop in my small kitchen.
-However, the milk frothing function is quite noisy, and the lack of americano option may be a limitation for some people.
-Despite this, I enjoyed the ease and quality of the Breville One Touch CoffeeHouse II.
+However, the milk frothing function is quite noisy, and the lack of an Americano option may be a limitation for some people.
+Despite this, I enjoyed the ease and quality of the Breville One-Touch CoffeeHouse II.